Help adopt the proposed Wexford covenant amendments.

 Stay informed

-This site continues to host the proposed amendments, community feedback, and Board updates as adoption work moves forward.
+This site continues to host the proposed amendments, community feedback, and campaign updates as adoption work moves forward.

-Take a few minutes to read the proposed amendments before you endorse.
+Take a few minutes to read the proposed amendments before you sign.

 At a Glance